“Tummies in, chins up… show off your long arms.” Classical Ballet teacher Shi Hui reminds her girls of their posture throughout the class.

 Although ballet is one of the most physically demanding dance styles, it strengthens the core muscles, helps one to gain flexibility, and walk and stand with grace and poise.

 All these skills and qualities will come in handy in the future, when your child grows up to explore other activities.
-After practicing on their positions, the girls proceed to practice on their short dance routine and demi-character movements.
+After practising on their positions, the girls proceed to practice on their short dance routine and demi-character movements.

 What’s interesting is how Shi Hui breaks the dance routine into various ‘scenes’, making the movements more relatable and perhaps easier for the girls to remember.
 For example, the routine starts off with the girls “taking their raincoats from the rack, putting it on, and running to the nearby park…”